 Survey data quality is an essential element of a good survey.
 Safeguards are put in place by survey researchers to ensure that problems that may compromise data quality are minimized or avoided.
 Throughout the survey, the survey researcher provides quality controls through constant monitoring of the process, analysis, and verification of essential aspects considered as quality indicators.
 The process ensures that updates to the quality assurance procedures are done to meet the working standards of quality assurance.
 The methodologies chosen for a research project are significant contributors to the quality of the survey and the collected data.
 Quality control measures vary according to the type of study undertaken.
 One such measure is the computerization of programs that play a significant role in controlling questionnaires, managing the sample used for data collection, and ensuring that appropriate item presentation occurs.

-Researchers managing the survey process are trained to design and select items that provide meaningful answers to the research questions in the study.
+Survey researchers managing the survey process are trained to design and select items that provide meaningful answers to the research questions in the study.
 Professional training enables researchers to learn how to develop and administer the questionnaires effectively in order to achieve high quality control; survey researchers are required to be trained to ensure that the best quality of data is collected through the questionnaires (Lavrakas, 2008).
 The item development process is essential in a survey, and when the researchers are trained in appropriate writing and pilot testing of questionnaire items, they can fine tune those items to provide the most useful information.
 In line with this, the questionnaires should be drafted in such a way that the respondents provide essential information.
 All the major aspects of the research question(s) should be covered in the survey(s).
 Ideally, the survey is computerized so that the management and monitoring process is standardized.

 The context and wording of questionnaire items must be carefully examined.
 This is also true for the directions.
 Even the presentation order of items must be examined since it can influence results.
 Normally, the questions should be framed in such a way that the emotions of the respondents are not overly aroused.
 Maintaining a standard emotional context among the respondents will usually lend to the validity of the survey research.
 Of course, there are times when you want the survey item to elicit an emotional response.
 This is frequently the case in personality type surveys.
 The selection and management of samples should be done with a sampling methodology that will ensure that the respondents are representative of the population from which they are drawn.
 The data collected from such a process will minimize error and be more valid and reliable.
 This enables researchers to make more accurate characterizations of the population from which the sample was drawn.
 In making sure that proper samples are drawn, it is essential to understand the characteristics of the population, including the various subgroups within the population.
 The samples can then be selected to reflect all the different sub-groups, and this helps prevent any bias that may cause the responses to overrepresent or underrepresent a sub-group in the overall responses.
 This allows the researcher to not only provide survey information for the population but also for the different subpopulations.
 Sample design and coverage are the issues that have attracted vast attention (Lavrakas, 2008).
 A sample can be drawn from a target population, but poor representation can occur when the critical sample is not drawn.
 The quality of the data will likely be compromised.

 When it comes to the use and abuse of surveys and respondent data, it is essential to note that a questionnaire survey is one of the easier and cheaper research methods used in studies.
-Anyone, including those not trained in survey design, can quickly throw together a survey questionnaire to put on their internet site without regard to sampling protocol.
+Anyone, including those not trained in survey design, can quickly throw together a survey questionnaire to put on their internet site without regard to sampling protocol or quality development.
 The use and abuse of data collected via untrained individuals has resulted in much disrespect being accorded to the method.
 Criticism is rightly made that such surveys are not valid and reliable, and the use of collected data cannot be generalized to any population.
 Some of the most obvious examples of survey abuse occur before major elections.
 A campaign will develop a survey that deliberately includes leading items to encourage respondents to answer in a predetermined manner.
-Once the items responses are tabulated and summarized, they will support positions held by the campaigning party.
+Once the item responses are tabulated and summarized, they will support positions held by the campaigning party.

 Another tactic used on phone surveys is to tailor one’s tone of voice to encourage the respondent to provide a particular response.
 Often that response is what is considered a “politically correct” response.
 In a one-on-one phone survey, the respondent may be hesitant to reveal their true feeling in answering a question if they feel it is not politically correct.
 Survey companies today are more cognizant of this phenomenon and have taken measures to minimize such response errors.
 Ensuring anonymity via an online survey can help prevent respondents from making a politically correct response if it is contrary to their belief system.
-While this is a strength of the online system, online surveys frequently have low response rates which jeopardizes the representativeness of the results.
+While this is a strength of the online system, online surveys frequently have low response rates which jeopardize the representativeness of the results.
 To mitigate the low response, increase the use, and reduce the abuse of data from survey techniques, survey researchers can implement pre-notification of the respondents through emails or postcards before the research is conducted.
 Follow-ups can also be done to ensure that there is accuracy in the information given by the respondents because there are cases where respondents guess responses when in doubt or rushed to complete.
 Survey research intends to acquire data that is representative of the target population.
 Any limitations in the survey and its results must be detailed in the summary of results with appropriate cautions on misuse of the data.

 In many cases, readers tend to opt for surveys that contain familiar content so that they are knowledgeable of their responses.
 Importantly, respondents do not want to be limited to the choices of the researcher because they may have a different opinion regarding the topic.
 Therefore, it is important to pretest survey items and to provide enough options from which to select.
 Personally, I have found it useful to provide open-ended responses to survey items where respondents can put in their own response should they not want to select one of the options on the survey.
 This can provide very useful information to the researcher not only about the item integrity but also about an area or response not previously considered by the researcher.